Trumpetfish Maui Guide: How To Spot This Sneaky Reef Fish While Snorkeling

 • Scan the reef edge: Look where coral meets sand or rubble

-• Look closely to structure: They often hover right next to coral or rocks
+• Look closely at the structure: They often hover right next to coral or rocks

 • Watch for slow motion: If something long is moving very slowly, that’s a clue